craft-snippets/Craft-image-toolbox/docs/Settings.md

 * `filePlaceholderBackgroundOpacity` - opacity of background color used when generating placeholder files with placeholder **file mode**.
 Possible values: `1` - `100`.
 * `filePlaceholderDirectory` - path where generated placeholder files will be outputted, relative to the project root.
 * `placeholderUrl` - URL of placeholder image, used in **url mode**. `{width}` and `{height}` in URL will be replaced with width and height of placeholder.
+* `svgDirectory` - file directory from where SVG images should be loaded when `svgFile` method is used with file path.
 * `suppressExceptions` - if errors should be thrown when passing incorrect parameters to the functions or if methods should fail siliently, not outputting anything at all.

 Deprecated: